mazi-project/back-end/README.md

 ```

 ### mazi-sense.sh ###
-This script can detect the type of sensor which is connected to your raspberry pi board.
-You have the choice to request the measurements of the sensor periodically and for a specific duration.
-One more functionality is that to send the measurements via a rest API in a local database or in a remote database through the --domain argument.
+The	mazi-sense.sh	script	has	been	created	in	order	to	manage	various	sensors	connected	to	the	Raspberry	Pi.
+This	script	can	detect	the	connected	sensor	devices	and	consequently	collect	measurements	periodically	with	a	specific	duration	and	interval	between	measurements.
+In	addition,	it	can	store	these	measurements	in	a	local	or	remote	database	and	check	the	status	of	the	storage	procedure,	as	well.

-> Note: The available sensor is the sensehat and sht11.

 Usage:
 ```
-sudo sh mazi-sense.sh [SenseName] [Options] [SensorOptions]
+sudo bash mazi-sense.sh [SenseName] [Options] [SensorOptions]

 [SenseName]
--n,--name                    Set the name of the sensor
+-n,--name                    The name of the sensor

 [Options]
--s , --store                 Store the measurements in the Database -d , --duration              Duration in seconds to take a measurement -i , --interval              Seconds between periodic measurement -a , --available             Displays the status of the available sensors -D,--domain                  Set a remote server domain.( Default is localhost ) --status                     Displays the status of store process
+-s , --store                 Stores the measurements in the database -d , --duration              Duration in seconds to take a measurements -i , --interval              Seconds between periodic measurements -a , --available             Displays the status of the available sensors -D,--domain                  Sets a remote server domain (default is localhost) --status                     Displays the status of store process

 [SensorOptions]
-{sensehat}
 -t , --temperature            Get the Temperature
 -h , --humidity               Get the Humidity
--p , --pressure               Get the current pressure in Millibars.
--m , --magnetometer           Get the direction of North -g , --gyroscope              Get a dictionary object indexed by the strings x, y and z
+-p , --pressure               Get the current pressure in Millibars -m , --magnetometer           Get the direction of North -g , --gyroscope              Get a dictionary object indexed by the strings x, y and z
                               The values are Floats representing the angle of the axis in degrees -ac , --accelerometer         Get a dictionary object indexed by the strings x, y and z The values are Floats representing the acceleration intensity of the axis in Gs

-{sht11}
--t , --temperature             Get the Temperature
--h , --humidity                Get the Humidity
 ```

 ### mazi-app.sh ###
-You can easily start, stop or control the status of an application with this script.
+The	mazi-app.sh	script	enables	the	control	of	the	status	of	the	installed	applications	such	as	the	Etherpad,	the	Guestbook,	the	LimeSurvey	and	the	Interview-archive.
+You	can	start,	stop	or	display	the	status	of	the	above	applications.
-> Note: this script has been created only for, etherpad, mazi-board, mazi-princess.

 Usage:
 ```
 sudo sh mazi-app.sh  [options] <application>

 [options]
--a, --action [start,stop,status] <application>     Set the action and name of application
+-a, --action [start,stop,status] <application>     Controls	the	status	of	the	installed	applications
 ```

 ### mazi-domain.sh ###
-You have the choice to change the current domain (portal.mazizone.eu) to whatever you want or to set as the default page a specific application.
-> Note: The current applications is guestbook, etherpad, framadate, nextcloud, wordpress or portal for the user interface of mazi toolkit.
+The	mazi-domain.sh	script	enables	the	modification	of	the	MAZI	Portal’s	domain	and	the	change	of	the	splash	page.

 Usage:
 ```
 sudo sh mazi-domain.sh [options]
 [options]
--d,--domain              Set a new Domain of portal page -s,--splash              Set a application or portal as a basic page
+-d,--domain              Sets a new network domain of the portal -s,--splash              Sets a new splash page
 ```

 ### mazi-internet.sh ###
-You have the ability to choose between three modes, offline, dual and restricted.
-In offline mode, users haven't access to the internet and they redirect to the user interface of the portal.
-In dual mode, raspberry pi provides internet to users.
-If you want to browse the user interface of the portal, you should go to  the portal.mazizone.eu .The restricted mode hasn't implemented yet.
+The	mazi-internet.sh	script	is	able	to	modify	the	mode	of	your	Wi-Fi	Access	Point	–	currently	-	between	offline	and	dual	as	the	managed	mode	has	not	been	implemented	yet.
+In	the	offline	mode,	clients	of	the	Wi-Fi	Access	Point	have	not	access	to	the	Internet	and	are	permanently	redirected	to	the	Portal	splash	page.
+In	the	dual	mode,	the	Raspberry	Pi	provides	Internet	access	through	either	the	Ethernet	cable	or	an	external	USB	Wi-Fi	adapter.

 Usage:
 ```
-sudo sh internet.sh -m      <offline/dual/restricted>
+sudo sh internet.sh [options]
+[options]
+-m,--mode  [offline/dual/managed]   Sets	the	mode	of	the	Wi-Fi	Access	Point
 ```

 ### mazi-current.sh ###
-This script is responsible to display the current configuration of the raspberry pi board.
-For example, it has the ability to display the current ssid, channel, mode, etc.
+The	mazi-current.sh	script	displays	the	settings	of	the	Wi-Fi	Access	Point	that	has	been	created	in	this	MAZI	Zone.
+You	can	view	information	such	as	the	name,	the	password	and	the	channel	of	the	Wi-Fi	Access	Point.
+You	can	also	see	the	domain	you	are	using	for	the	portal	page,	as	well	as	the	active	interface	that	broadcasts	the	Wi-Fi	Access	Point	-	in	case	you	have	plugged	in	an	OpenWRT	router.
+Finally,	this	script	informs	you	about	the	mode	of	your	Wi-Fi	Access	Point	(offline,	dual,	managed).

 Usage:
 ```
 sudo sh mazi-current.sh  [options]
 [options]
--i,--interface               Shows the name of the interface -c,--channel                 Shows the channel to use -m,--mode                    Shows the mode of Access Point -p,--password                Shows the password of the Access Point -s,-ssid                     Shows the name of the WiFi Access Point -d,--domain                  Shows the new domain of toolkit
+-i,--interface               Shows the name of the active wireless interface -c,--channel                 Shows the Wi-Fi channel in use -m,--mode                    Shows the mode of the Wi-Fi network -p,--password                Shows the password of the Wi-Fi network -s,-ssid                     Shows the name of the Wi-Fi network -d,--domain                  Shows the network domain of the MAZI Portal -w,--wifi                    Shows	the	device	that	broadcasts	the	Wi-Fi	AP	(pi	or	OpenWRT	router)
 ```

 ### mazi-router.sh ###
-The mazi-router.sh configures OpenWrt router as an external antenna of raspberry pi which broadcasts the local WiFi network mazizone
+The	mazi-router.sh	script	is	used	for	the	management	of	the	OpenWrt	Router	connected	to	this	MAZI	Zone.
+After	connecting	an	OpenWrt	Router	this	script	is	able	to	detect	it	and	control	the	status	of	the	connection,	(activate/deactivate).

 Usage:
 ```
 sudo sh mazi-router.sh [options]
 [options]
--s,--status                  Displays the status of router OpenWrt -a,--activate                Starts the process to configure the OpenWrt router -d,--deactivate              Restores the initial settings
+-s,--status                  Displays if the OpenWRT router exists -a,--activate                Activates	the	OpenWRT	router	as	the	Wi-Fi	AP	of	this	MAZI	Zon -d,--deactivate              Disconnects	the	router	and	restores	the	initial	settings	of	the	Raspberry	pi	built-in	Wi-Fi	module
 ```

 ### mazi-stat.sh ###
-This script provides the statistics information about the raspberry pi board, like board temperature, CPU usage, etc. One more functionality is that to send the measurements through a rest API in a local database or in a remote database through the --domain argument.
+The	mazi-stat.sh	script	enables	the	observation	of	system	activity	data	of	the	Raspberry	Pi	such	as	the	CPU	temperature,	the	CPU	usage,	the	RAM	usage,	the	Storage	usage,	the	Download/Upload	speed	and	the	number	of	users	connected	to	the	Wi-Fi	network.
+You	can	also	see	information	about	the	SD	card	such	as	capacity	and	whether	or	not	the	filesystem	has	been	expanded.
+Another	functionality	is	the	storage of	these	data	in	a	local	or	remote	database.
+In	addition,	you	have	the	ability	to	flush	these	data	from	the	database	in	case	you	do	not	need	them.

 Usage:
 ```
 sudo sh mazi-stat.sh [options]
 [options]
--t,--temp                 Displays the CPU core temperature -u,--users                Displays the total online users -c,--cpu                  Displays the CPU usage -r,--ram                  Displays the RAM usage -s,--storage              Displays the used storage in MB and (%)
-           [unit]       Units are  KB, MB and GB.( Default is MB ) --sd              Displays information of SD card -n,--network              Displays the Download/Upload speed -d,--domain               Set a remote server domain.( Default is localhost ) --status                  Displays the status of store process --store                   [enable] , [disable ] or [flush]
+-t,--temp                             Displays the CPU core temperature -u,--users                            Displays the number of connected users -c,--cpu                              Displays the CPU usage -r,--ram                              Displays the RAM usage -s,--storage                          Displays the card storage in use --sd                                  Displays information about the SD card -n,--network                          Displays the Download/Upload speed -d,--domain                           Set a remote server domain (default is localhost) --status                              Shows the status of store process --store [enable,disable,flush]        Controls	the	status	of	the	storage	process

 ```

 ### mazi-appstat.sh ###
-This script provides the ability to collect statistics measurements from a set of applications,  and then to write these measurements in a local or remote database.

-> Note: The available applications are these, guestbook, etherpad and framadate
+The	mazi-appstat.sh	script	enables	the	collection	of	statistical	data	from	the	applications	installed	on	the	Raspberry	Pi	and	the	storage	of	these	data	in	a	local	or	remote	database.
+In	addition,	you	have	the	ability	to	flush	these	data	from	the	database	in	case	you do	not	need	them.
+At	the	moment,	you	can	collect	data	from	the	following	applications,	Guestbook,	Etherpad	and	Framadate.

 Usage:
 ```
 sudo sh mazi-appstat.sh [Application name] [options]

 [Application name]
--n,--name          Set the name of the application
+-n,--name                            The name of the application

 [options]
---store                   [enable] , [disable ] or [flush] --status                  Displays the status of store process -d,--domain               Set a remote server domain.(Default is localhost)
+--store [enable,disable,flush]       Controls	the	status	of	the	storage	process --status                             Shows	the	status	of	storage	process -d,--domain                          Sets	the	server	domain	to	be	used	for	storage	(default	is	localhost)
 ```

 ## License